w5xd/NyeVikingPowerMonitor/README.md

 sketch accordingly.
 </p>
 <p>The PCB has positions for six SMT LEDs aligned along the front board edge.
 At this writing, there
 are available either RGB or RGY diodes that fit the PCB's SMT pad layout.
+However, the author has found it too difficult to make the SMT LEDs mechanically and electrically go through the solder oven and do not recommend using the SMT LEDs.
 The PCB also has holes for soldering pigtails to off-PCB diodes, which is what is documented in the enclosures here.
-Ultimately I was not satisfied with the overall look and feel of any 3D printed console enclosure that that I came up with when restricting its design to use both the front edge PCB-mounted LEDs and the back edge PCB-mounted switches and connectors.
+Ultimately I was not satisfied with the overall look and feel of any 3D printed console enclosure that that I came up with.
+When restricting the enclosure design to use both the front edge PCB-mounted LEDs and the back edge PCB-mounted switches and connectors, I could not find a very good shape..
 I was happier with an enclosure that kept the back edge PCB but put LEDs on pigtail, which allows design freedom for placing the console's front panel, which includes the two analog meters, the Hold Time pot, and the Peak/Average mode switch.
 </p>